 About Adam J Woods

 Dr. Woods is Associate Dean for Research in the College of Public Health and Health Professions at the University of Florida.
-He is also Associate Director of the Center for Cognitive Aging and Memory (CAM) in the McKnight Brain Institute and an Associate Professor in the Department of Clinical and Health Psychology.
+He is also Co-Director of the Center for Cognitive Aging and Memory (CAM) in the McKnight Brain Institute and a Professor in the Department of Clinical and Health Psychology.
 Dr. Woods completed a post-doctoral fellowship in Cognitive Neuroscience at the University of Pennsylvania after completing his PhD in Cognitive Neuroscience at George Washington University.
 His undergraduate training in Psychology was completed at the University of Alabama at Birmingham.
 He has expertise in non-invasive brain stimulation, neuroimaging, and cognitive training for working memory and speed of processing/attention.
 He is a national leader in the field of neuromodulation, leading the largest transcranial electrical stimulation (tES) and near infrared photobiomodulation trials to date, multiple cognitive training trials, publishing the first comprehensive textbook in the field of tES, and multiple field standards papers.
 Dr. Woods’ research specifically focuses on discovery and application of novel non-invasive interventions for enhancing cognitive function in adults with and without neurodegenerative disease.
 Dr. Woods has expertise in multi-disciplinary cognitive neuroscience methodologies (MRI/fMRI, electrophysiology, non-invasive brain stimulation), extensive experience with aging-related cognitive disorders, cognitive training applications, and past research with neurological diseases.
-Over the past five years, Dr. Woods has established one of the largest and most well-funded neuromodulation laboratories in the United States.
-His lab is currently funded by five NIH/NIA R01s.
-He is PI of the first and largest phase III RCT for tES using transcranial direct current stimulation (tDCS) and cognitive training, the ACT study (R01AG054077, n=360), the largest phase II near infrared photobiomodulation trial (R01AG064587, n=168), and an artificial intelligence and precision dosing computational project that seeks to develop a novel brain-specific precision medicine approach to transcranial electrical stimulation treatment approaches (RF1AG071469).
+Over the past ten years, Dr. Woods has established one of the largest and most well-funded neuromodulation laboratories in the United States.
+His lab is currently funded by four active NIH/NIA R01s.
+He was PI of the first and largest phase III RCT for tES using transcranial direct current stimulation (tDCS) and cognitive training, the ACT study (R01AG054077, n=360).
+He is currently PI of the largest phase II near infrared photobiomodulation trial (R01AG064587, n=168), and an artificial intelligence and precision dosing computational project that seeks to develop a novel brain-specific precision medicine approach to transcranial electrical stimulation treatment approaches (RF1AG071469).
 He also serves as site PI on two large clinical trials testing efficacy of cognitive training approaches in adults with and without mild cognitive impairment: the PACT and ACTIVE MIND Trials (R01AG070349, R01AG075014).
 In addition, Dr. Woods serves as an MPI for an NIH/NIA pre-doctoral T32 training grant focused on providing research training in non-pharmacological interventions for cognition in aging, MCI, and Alzheimer’s disease (T32AG020499).

 - Alzheimer’s Disease